vaguelyethnic/client-side-mastery/book-2-queen-bee/README.md

 | 7   | [Paying Tribute](./chapters/QUEEN_TRIBUTE.md) <br/> <sub style="font-size:0.85rem;">#functions #arrays #objects</sub>              | [Just a Function](./chapters/SURF_FUNCTIONS_MODULE.md)             | [Visualizations for Björn](./chapters/BJORN_DIAGRAM.md)            |
 | 8   | [Show Tribute By Queen](./chapters/QUEEN_QUEEN_TRIBUTE.md) <br/> <sub style="font-size:0.85rem;">#debugger</sub>                   | [Diagrams: A Visual for Code](./chapters/SURF_DIAGRAM.md)          |                                                                    |

 Once you have completed all of the Core Projects, your job is to do a self-assessment.
 Click on the link below to see what this book's assessment instructions are.
-Once complete, reach out to an mentor to review your vocabulary.

 | #   | 🎓 Self-Assessment  |
 | --- | ---- |